 Crustal Xenoliths from Kilbourne Hole

 Crustal xenoliths sourcing from the lower and mid-crust are abundant at KBH.
 Lower crustal xenolith phase assemblages include garnet-sillimanite granulite, two-pyroxene granulite, charnockite (Hamblock et al., 2007).
 Mid-crustal xenoliths are also present, and their phase assemblages include monzonite to monzogranite and diorite to quartz diorite in composition (Hamblock et al., 2007).
 Textures of the mid-crustal xenoliths range from undeformed to mylonitic (Chattopadhyay, 2003).
 These xenoliths indicate that there is an extensive unexposed plutonic complex beneath KBH (Hamblock et al., 2007).
-The mid-crustal xenoliths correspond with depths from 11 to 18 km and 0.3 to 0.5 GPa in pressure (Hamblock, et al., 2007).
+The mid-crustal xenoliths correspond with depths from 11 to 18 km and 0.3 to 0.5 GPa in pressure (Hamblock et al., 2007).
 The crustal xenolith in this study will aid in constraining the temperature and pressure regimen of the mid-crust.

 Materials and Methods